 Firstly, after a period of uncertainty, confidence has started building up again in candidates, employers, and the market.
 When it comes to recruitment, this means employers have more vacancies while applicants are more selective in their careers.
 This has shifted the power to candidates, who are likely to control the market in 2022 and beyond.
 Employers are expected to react by making further changes to accommodate the new candidates' needs.

 Secondly, many candidates have reevaluated their priorities.
-While each person is different, the talent’s focus has generally shifted from financial rewards to fulfilment and wellbeing.
+While each person is different, the talent’s focus has generally shifted from financial rewards to fulfillment and wellbeing.
 Also, it is common for applicants to look for employers who aim to make a positive difference in the world and operate in a sustainable way instead of evaluating them purely based on their balance sheets.
 These new priorities are expected to stay, especially in younger generations that join the workforce with a different mindset.
 Employers who are looking to be competitive will have to take these requirements into consideration to attract top talent.

 Then, we’ve entered a period where new ways of working are being established.
 The office used to be the golden standard for decades in most industries and geographies.
 However, mass remote work showed that there are viable alternatives to it.
 Now, employers and candidates have their own opinion on what works best for them, which has led to the emergence of several new models, such as hybrid work.
 Ways of working will keep evolving in 2022 with prevalent new models being established as the new standard across the world.
 Savvy organisations have already started experimenting with what works best for them and their people.